Leonid Khabarov: Arrest

-According to the ITAR-TASS news agency, the prosecution stated that Khabarov's group of "People's Militia named after Minin and Pozharsky" planned to launch an operation codenamed "Dawn" to overthrow official authorities in the region.

 Backlash

-Khabarov, shown here kissing the war banner of his unit during the farewell ceremony.

-Many prominent figures in Russian politics expressed outrage about Khabarov's imprisonment.
-Among them are individuals with diametrically opposed political views such as the presidential candidates Leonid Ivashov and Gennady Zyuganov, as well as other political figures, such as Andrey Illarionov, Andrey Savelyev, Maxim Shevchenko, Alexey Dymovsky, Maxim Kalashnikov, Irek Murtazin, Mikhail Delyagin, Ashot Egiazaryan, Aleksandr Kharchikov, Dmitry Puchkov, et al. They said that the accusations do not hold water, pointing to the ridiculousness of the collected "evidence" against Khabarov.
-Khabarov's colleague, Col. Vladislav Zyomkovsky, said during an interview with PublicPost, that officially announced denunciation of a failed masterplan doesn't stand up to critical examination, and if examined, the argument simply falls to the ground.
-In his opinion, a brilliant military strategist such as Khabarov, would never develop such an obvious plan.
-To refute the official version of the failed plot, Zyomkovsky cited one paragraph from Khabarov's bill of indictment, which states that Khabarov and his alleged accomplices planned to switch off the entire region's electrical grid, and thus create panic and civil disorder.
-In his opinion, this passage was copypasted from an indictment of the criminal trials of the 1930s, when such an event would really have spread chaos.
-But in the 2000s in Russia, electrical outages happened on a daily basis, were routine and a quite common occurrence.
+Many prominent figures in Russian politics expressed outrage over Khabarov's imprisonment.
+Among them were individuals with diametrically opposed political views such as the presidential candidates Leonid Ivashov and Gennady Zyuganov, as well as other political figures, including Andrey Illarionov, Andrey Savelyev, Maxim Shevchenko, Alexey Dymovsky, Maxim Kalashnikov, Irek Murtazin, Mikhail Delyagin, Ashot Egiazaryan, Aleksandr Kharchikov, Dmitry Puchkov, and others.

+Khabarov's supporters have claimed that the accusations do not hold water, pointing to the ridiculousness of the collected "evidence" against him.
+Khabarov's colleague, Col. Vladislav Zyomkovsky, said during an interview with PublicPost that the officially announced denunciation of a failed masterplan doesn't stand up to critical examination, for in his opinion, a brilliant military strategist such as Khabarov would never develop such an obvious plan.
+To refute the official version of the failed plot, Zyomkovsky cited a paragraph from Khabarov's bill of indictment which states that Khabarov and his alleged accomplices planned to switch off the entire region's electrical grid and thus create panic and civil disorder.
+In his opinion this passage was copy-pasted from an indictment used in the criminal trials of the 1930s, when such an event would really have spread chaos.
+But in Russia in the 2000s, electrical outages happened on a daily basis, a routine and quite common occurrence.